PNG Holiday Planner

 Papua New Guinea Accommodation

-Accommodations are plentiful and will fit every budget.
+Accommodations in Papua New Guinea are plentiful and will fit every budget.
 There are many, many tours available; in a place as rugged as PNG it's often advisable to work with a tour company that can organise all the various elements of the perfect holiday dive/sun/surf day.

 The Independent State of Papua New Guinea is a country located in the south-west part of the Pacific Ocean, comprising the eastern half of the island of New Guinea plus a number of offshore islands.
 Papua New Guinea (PNG) is a land of variety and wonder.
 With more than 800 indigenous languages and perhaps as many as 1,000 traditional cultures, it is one of the most culturally diverse countries on Earth, with a total population of about seven million people.
 It is also one of the most rural islands in the entire Pacific, with just eighteen percent of the inhabitants living in urban centres.